DarkStoorM/laravel-boilerplate/README.md

 - ```composer copy-env-testing```
 - ```composer copy-env-dusk```

 **These commands will replace the existing .env files** or create new ones.
 Use this only if you need a fresh copy!
+Remember to regenerate the application key with `php artisan key:generate`

 ### Database